State of GenAI Data Readiness in 2024 - Survey results are in!

 Data fabric is a centralized data architecture that serves authorized consumers with integrated, governed, fresh data – for analytical and operational workloads.

 Over the past few years, the term “data fabric” has become synonymous with enterprise data integration and management.
-Analyst firm Gartner lists “data fabric” as a “Top strategic technology trend” and predicts that by 2024, 25% of data management vendors will provide a complete framework for data fabric – up from 5% today.
+Analyst firm Gartner estimates that a data fabric reduces the time for data integration design by 30%, deployment by 30%, and maintenance by 70%.

 Data Fabric Definition